-The last group of things that may need attention but don’t get counted as full mental illnesses are things that people do, other than abuse or neglect that we as a society do not like.
+The last group of things that may need attention but don’t get counted as full mental illnesses are things that people do, other than abuse or neglect, that we as a society do not like.
 This includes things like career criminals who know what they are doing but do the crime anyway.
-The term “Behavior” is used here to differentiate those who don’t known that what they are doing is wrong or can’t control themselves as in Antisocial Personality Disorder vs. those who know it is wrong and do it anyway, as in Antisocial Behavior.
+The term “Behavior” is used here to differentiate those who don’t know that what they are doing is wrong or can’t control themselves as in Antisocial Personality Disorder vs. those who know it is wrong and do it anyway, as in Antisocial Behavior.
 These items include:

 Adult Antisocial Behavior